KingricharVD/Astra-Coin/Astra/share/certs/PrivateKeyNotes.md

 "Air gapping" the machine used to do the signing will not work, because the signing process needs to access a timestamp server over the network.
-And it would not prevent the "rubber hose cryptography" threat (coercing Gavin to sign a bad binary or divulge the private keys).
+And it would not prevent the "rubber hose cryptography" threat (coercing Gavin to sign a bad binary or Astraulge the private keys).

 Windows binaries are reproducibly 'gitian-built', and the setup.exe file created by the NSIS installer system is a 7zip archive, so you could check to make sure